-- targeted.
-This will support more effective service and funding planning, enable areas of overlap and underservicing to be identified, and identify opportunities for collaboration. - Recognises that investment in early childhood and parenting services leads to substantial net economic gains over the life of the child, including increased family economic participation, reduced services costs, and greater social cohesion across society.
-When babies are nurtured by confident families and communities, the long-term benefits flow throughout society - Only vulnerable families meeting an agreed threshold of care needs should be admitted for residential parenting support for a defined model of care.
-NSW & Victoria for example have very different thresholds for admission to residential parenting support units.
-Engagement with the Australasian Association of Parent & Child Health (AAPCH) could assist - Develop a whole of government approach with better coordinated funding for parenting support services.
-There should be clearer delineation between the programs and services that are funded by the NSW Ministry of Health and those funded by the NSW Department of Family and Community Services, ensuring that service providers are not bounced between agencies when seeking government support.
-Complementary and collaborative service & strategic planning between government departments is required. - Insist on efficacy and outcome measures from all service providers to demonstrate outcomes for families in their care. - Significant investment is required for organisations to improve IT/Data collection portals and Business Intelligence systems to record activity and outcome measures and to meet accountability reporting capability. - Rationalise the number of approved service providers in certain geographical regions and ensure there is structured collaboration between agencies to improve the coordination of service delivery to prevent service overlap and reduce underservice. - Ensure all parenting support services are high quality and evidence based, delivered by appropriately trained professionals. - Improve access to services for families across NSW by supporting new models of care, including telehealth models of care, such as Karitane's virtual home visiting model, CFHN (Child and Family Health Nurse) video call consultations and internet PCIT (Parent Child Interaction Therapy). - Fund community outreach models and services in prominent, accessible locations such as shopping centres which could provide easier access to vital support services.
-To encourage soft -entry, easy access and stigma -free support - For perinatal Infant Mental health services: Care should be co-ordinated across phases of the mother's mental health episode and across public, primary and private care providers; - -Care should aim to minimise risk, improve mother and infant outcomes, reduce unnecessary separation of the mother from the infant and be family focussed and partner inclusive; - Care should be provided wherever possible in the community and as close to home as possible in order to minimise the separation of the mother from her infant and from her family and community; - Increase availability of specialist mental health community-based options to reduce the need for inpatient mother-baby beds;
+- Recognises that investment in the First 2000 Days, early childhood and parenting services in South West Sydney will lead to substantial net economic gains over the life of the child, including increased family economic participation, reduced services costs, and greater social cohesion across society.
+When babies are nurtured by confident families and communities, the long-term benefits flow throughout society - Develops a whole of government approach with better coordinated funding for parenting support services.
+There should be clearer delineation between the programs and services that are funded by the NSW Ministry of Health and those funded by the NSW Department of Communities and Justice , ensuring that service providers are not bounced between agencies when seeking government support.
+Complementary and collaborative service & strategic planning between government departments is required. - Reviews funding allocation to Child & Family Health service providers across LHDs proportionate to local demographics, level of vulnerability and expertise of service providers that demonstrate delivery of robust academic, evidence-based interventions and outcomes

+- Insists on efficacy and outcome measures from all service providers to demonstrate outcomes for families in their care. - Supports the investment required for organisations to improve IT/Data collection portals and Business Intelligence systems to record activity and outcome measures and to meet accountability reporting capability. - Considers better coordination and allocation of approved service providers in certain geographical regions and ensures there is structured collaboration between agencies to improve the coordination of service delivery to prevent service overlap and reduce underservice. - Ensures all parenting support services are high quality and evidence based, delivered by appropriately trained professionals. - Improves access to services for families across SWS by supporting new models of care, including telehealth models of care, such as Karitane's virtual home visiting model, CFHN (Child and Family Health Nurse) video call consultations and internet PCIT (Parent Child Interaction Therapy), integrated care hubs and place -based models of care that are culturally appropriate for CALD and aboriginal families - Resources, safe, soft entry community outreach models and services in prominent, accessible locations such as shopping centres which could provide easier access to vital support services.
+To encourage soft -entry, easy access and stigma -free support - For perinatal Infant Mental health services: Care should be co-ordinated across phases of the mother's mental health episode and across public, primary and private care providers;

+- Care should aim to minimise risk, improve mother and infant outcomes, reduce unnecessary separation of the mother from the infant and be family focussed and partner inclusive;

+- Care should be provided wherever possible in the community and as close to home as possible in order to minimise the separation of the mother from her infant and from her family and community;

+- Increase availability of specialist mental health community-based options in SWS to reduce the need for inpatient mother-baby beds; aligned to the Productivity Commissions Mental Health recommendation to enhance secondary care perinatal mental health services